-In the following example I will show you how to cook 0.6kg of fresh vegetable.
+In the following example I will show you how to cook 0.5 kg of jacket potato.

-AUTO COOK allows you to cook most of your favorite food easily by selecting the food type and entering the weight of the food.
+AUTO COOK allows you to cook most of your favorite food easily by selecting the food type and entering the weight of the food by pressing the MORE/LESS key.